What is the CCHERS program at BUSM?

 How do I find out more information or enter the program?

 First year students are given the option to join the CCHERS program in August of their first year.
-First Year students interested in CCHERs in the Fall semester may contact Kristen Paiva, Medical Education Program Coordinator, Department of Psychiatry.
+First Year students interested in CCHERs in the Fall semester may contact Caroline Mulligan, Medical Education Program Coordinator, Department of Psychiatry.

 Other students join later as openings arise.
 A handful of openings occur in the second year when one health center program starts, or if a student in the CCHERS program takes a leave of absence, or chooses to return to the regular curriculum.
 If you are a second year students and interested in the CCHERs program please contact, Dr. Stanfield or Jodie Trainor.